Forec/web-api/README.md

 # Web APIs（forec.cn 提供的在线 API）

 > This repository contains the source of apis provided by my [website](http://forec.cn).
-The functions provided are under constructed.
+Functions are under constructed.

 The prefix of all request url is: **`http://api.forec.cn`** .